neurodroid/stimfit/doc/sphinx/howto/resistances.rst

 =====
 Usage
 =====
 Now, you can use this function for different purposes.
 For example, you may want to test the value of the series resistance in response to a 5 mV hyperpolarizing pulse.
 First, let's assume that your recording has the current peak between the 10700 and 10999 sampling points.
 You should set the baseline (for example between 0 and 999) and then peak between 10700 and 10999.
-After that, and given that 5 mV is the voltage difference, you simply type:
+After that, and given that 5 mV is the voltage difference, you type:

 >>> spells.resistance(0,999,10700,1999,-5)